Last updated: 2019-12-25 10:40:09PDF

 1. Enable MFA protection

-2. Access Tencent Cloud using sub-account
+2. Access Tencent Cloud with a sub-account

 7. Delete unnecessary certificates and permissions